-Staff recommends the appropriate return on equity is 9.07% based on the most recent Commission-approved leverage formula.5 Applying a return on equity of 9.07% results in an overall rate of return of 9.07%.
-The return on equity and overall rate of return are shown on Schedule No. 2.
+Based on the most recent Commission-approved leverage formula,5 we calculate the appropriate return on equity to be 9.07%, with a range from 8.07% to 10.07%.
+Applying a return on equity of 9.07% results in an overall rate of return of 9.07%.
+Our calculation of the return on equity and overall rate of return is shown on Schedule No. 2.